Is the bomber’s target set feasible, or even advisable?

 But even if the LRS-B is not targetable, its presence would be known from the impact of its weapons hitting targets.
 Thus we should ask how else the Chinese might react to all this.
 We may not think that developing the airplane is inherently escalatory, as the LRS-B may not be a technological breakthrough that brings about a whole new way of war-fighting.
 The ways in which the aircraft could be used, however, could be unhelpfully threatening to adversaries.
 What happens after the LRS-B penetrates defenses and flattens targets?
 As our friend Byron Callan has wondered, would Chinese reaction then differ from the American reaction to an attack—even if it were conventional—against the headquarters bunkers near Omaha or Colorado Springs, or the Pantex plant in Amarillo?
 Before concluded that a roaming, over-the-beach capability is important for dealing with the most challenging adversaries, it’s worth thinking just how such a story would end.

-James Hasík is a senior fellow and Rachel Rizzo is a researcher at the Brent Scowcroft Center on International Security.
+James Hasik is a senior fellow and Rachel Rizzo is a researcher at the Scowcroft Center for Strategy and Security.